altertable-ai/altertable-js/packages/altertable-js/README.md

 #### `alterable.alias(aliasId)`

-Attach a new alias id to current identity.
+Links a new ID to the current identity.

 **Parameters:**